Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

         id: UID
     }

-    public entry fun create_key_only(ctx: &mut TxContext) {
+    public fun create_key_only(ctx: &mut TxContext) {
         let obj = KeyOnlyObject {
             id: object::new(ctx)
         };
-        // This is valid - the object will persist and be owned by the sender transfer::transfer(obj, tx_context::sender(ctx));
+        // This is valid -
+        // the object will persist and be owned by the sender transfer::transfer(obj, tx_context::sender(ctx));
     }
 ```